Winning tip: Cola de Caballo, Pyrenees, Spain

 Martha, Grawe, Austria

 The Grawe waterfall is at the Wild Water Trail within the Stubai Valley.
 We traveled there using the bus the usage of the Stubai Super Card.
-Our walking group was the only one there on a damp, misty morning.
+Our walking group was only there on a damp, misty morning.
 The eighty-five-meter-huge waterfalls weren’t even in full go with the flow, but it was a top-notch, thundering spectacle.
-When we revisited tomorrow, it becomes transformed: a vivid, sunny afternoon had framed the waterfall with blue sky and inexperienced timber and taken many people out to experience the display from the wood platform and seating.
+When we revisited tomorrow, it transformed into a vivid, sunny afternoon hramed the waterfall with blue sky and inexperienced timber and took many people out to experience the display from the wood platform and seating.

 Liz Young, Svartifoss, Iceland